bpftrace/bpftrace/docs/tutorial_one_liners.md

 - /.../: This is a filter (aka predicate), which acts as a filter for the action.
 The action is only executed if the filtered expression is true, in this case, only for the process ID 18644.
 Boolean operators are supported ("&&", "||").
 - retval: This is the return value of the function.
 For sys_read(), this is either -1 (error) or the number of bytes successfully read.
-- @: This is an map similar to the previous lesson, but without any keys ([]) this time, and the name "bytes" which decorates the output.
+- @: This is a map similar to the previous lesson, but without any keys ([]) this time, and the name "bytes" which decorates the output.
 - hist(): This is a map function which summarizes the argument as a power-of-2 histogram.
 The output shows rows that begin with interval notation, where, for example `[128, 256)` means that the value is: 128 <= value < 256.
 The next number is the count of occurrences, and then an ASCII histogram is printed to visualize that count.
 The histogram can be used to study multi-modal distributions.
 - Other map functions include lhist() (linear hist), count(), sum(), avg(), min(), and max().